rmngp/apidocs/source/includes/_autocomplete.md

 # Autocomplete

-Get suggestions for a string pattern, usefull for auto-completions.
+Get suggestions for a string pattern useful for autocomplete.

 ```shell
 curl -H "ApiKey: demo" \